Larry Smarr

-Larry Lee Smarr is a physicist and leader in scientific computing, supercomputer applications, and Internet infrastructure from Missouri.
-He currently works at the University of California, San Diego.
-Smarr has been among the most important synthesizers and conductors of innovation, discovery, and commercialization of new technologies – including areas as disparate as the Web browser and personalized medicine.
-In his career, Smarr has made pioneering breakthroughs in research on black holes, spearheaded the use of supercomputers for academic research, and presided over some of the major innovations that created the modern Internet.
+Larry Lee Smarr is a physicist and leading pioneer in scientific computing, supercomputer applications, and Internet infrastructure.
+He is a Distinguished Professor Emeritus at the University of California, San Diego, and was the founding director of the California Institute for Telecommunications and Information Technology, as well as the Harry E. Gruber Endowed Chair of Computer Science and Information Technologies at the Jacobs School of Engineering.

+Smarr has been among the most important synthesizers and conductors of innovation, discovery, and commercialization of new technologies–including areas as disparate as the Web browser and personalized medicine.
+In his career, Smarr has made pioneering breakthroughs in research on black holes, spearheaded the use of supercomputers for academic research, and presided over some of the major innovations which created the modern Internet, including overseeing the development of NCSA Telnet, NCSA Mosaic, and NCSA HTTPd, while he was the founding director of the National Center for Supercomputing Applications, one of the five first national supercomputing centers in the United States.
 For nearly 20 years, he has been building a new model for academic research based on interdisciplinary collaboration.

 Education

 Larry Smarr received his Bachelor of Arts and Master of Science degrees from the University of Missouri in Columbia, Missouri and received a PhD in physics from the University of Texas at Austin in 1975.

 Research

-After graduating, Smarr did research at Princeton, Yale, and Harvard, and then joined the faculty of the University of Illinois at Urbana-Champaign in 1979.
+After graduating, Smarr performed research at Princeton, Yale, and Harvard.
+Then joined the faculty of the University of Illinois at Urbana-Champaign in 1979.
 He is a professor of Computer Science and Information Technologies at the University of California, San Diego.